-$R^k = (P^k)^T$ in the current implementation of MLD2P4.
-A smoother with iteration matrix M^k is set up at each level k < nlev, and a solver is set up at the coarsest level, so that they are ready for application (for example, setting up a solver based on the LU factorization means computing and storing the L and U factors).
-The construction of the hierachy of AMG components described so far corresponds to the so-called build phase of the preconditioner.
+In the current implementation of MLD2P4 we have $R^k = (P^k)^T$ A smoother with iteration matrix M^k is set up at each level k < nlev, and a solver is set up at the coarsest level, so that they are ready for application (for example, setting up a solver based on the LU factorization means computing and storing the L and U factors).
+The construction of the hierarchy of AMG components described so far corresponds to the so-called build phase of the preconditioner.

-The components produced in the build phase may be combined in several ways to obtain different multilevel preconditioners; this is done in the application phase, i.e., in the computation of a vector of type $w = B^{-1}v$, where B denotes the preconditioner, usually within an iteration of a Krylov solver [24].
+The components produced in the build phase may be combined in several ways to obtain different multilevel preconditioners; this is done in the application phase, i.e., in the computation of a vector of type $w = B^{-1}v$, where B denotes the preconditioner, usually within an iteration of a Krylov solver [20].
 An example of such a combination, known as V-cycle, is given in Figure 1.
 In this case, a single iteration of the same smoother is used before and after the the recursive call to the V-cycle (i.e., in the presmoothing and post-smoothing phases); however, different choices can be performed.
-Other cycles can be defined; in MLD2P4, we implemented the standard V-cycle and W-cycle [2], and a version of the K-cycle described in [23].
+Other cycles can be defined; in MLD2P4, we implemented the standard V-cycle and W-cycle [3], and a version of the K-cycle described in [19].